katehret/measuring-language-complexity/README.md

     Finnish         2624 -0.9678097 0.9181246
     French          2468 -0.9966493 0.9188384
     German          2693 -0.9898029 0.9153637

+The result can be saved with

+    write.csv(result, "result.csv")

+To store the result in a dataframe and calculate complexity scores as described in Ehret (2017) use the commands listed in *complexity_analysis.r*.
+Adapt the commands according to the number of repetitions with which the distortion.loop has been applied.

 Note that the software has been developed and tested on Debian GNU/Linux 9.4.
 It has not been tested on Windows.